These are the Top Distribution Cities in the US

 Laredo, Texas

-When Traffix began to expand into Mexico, we looked for the perfect city to set up a distribution facility in.
-Laredo stood out thanks to its key location near manufacturers in Northern Mexico.
-Transportation is one of the top job fields in the city, which means there is also a large pool of employees.
-Laredo might not be the largest city in Texas, but it has made a name for itself when it comes to Mexico-US distribution.
+When expanding into Mexico, Laredo is an ideal city to consider for setting up a distribution facility.
+Its strategic location near manufacturers in Northern Mexico makes it a standout choice.
+With transportation as one of the top job sectors in the city, there is also access to a large pool of skilled employees.
+While Laredo is not the largest city in Texas, it has firmly established itself as a key player in Mexico–U.S. distribution.

 Los Angeles/Long Beach, California